Skip to content

 ]

-Alibaba Cloud monitoring requires configuring the collection targets.
+Alibaba Cloud Monitor requires configuration of collection targets.
 In this example, we specify to only collect metrics related to CPU and memory in ECS.

 Advanced Configuration